USS Jack (SS-259): Greek service

 Jack sailed for the United States 5 September 1945, steaming via Pearl Harbor and the Canal Zone to New York 3 October 1945.
 She decommissioned at Atlantic Reserve Fleet, New London 8 June 1946, and was placed in the Atlantic Reserve Fleet.
 She recommissioned briefly 20 December 1957, to prepare for transfer to the government of Greece and after training operations was loaned to the Royal Hellenic Navy 21 April 1958.
 She served as Amfitriti (S-17) (also spelled Amphitriti), until 1967, when she was returned by Greece and sunk as a target by the US 6th Fleet, 5 September 1967, in the Mediterranean Sea.

 Awards

 Jack was credited with sinking 76,687 tons of Japanese shipping.
 In addition to her Presidential Unit Citation (US), Jack received seven battle stars for World War II service.
 All patrols, except for her second and ninth, were designated successful.

 In culture

-Jack is the subject of the series premier of the syndicated television anthology series The Silent Service.
+Jack is the subject of the series premiere of the syndicated television anthology series The Silent Service.
 The episode, entitled "The Jack at Tokyo," aired 5 Apr 1957 and was hosted by Rear Admiral Thomas M. Dykers (ret).

 Jack's operations during the Pacific War are chronicled in Silent Running: My Years on a World War II Attack Submarine.